ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/BandpassCalibrator.rst

 solution), the bandpass table is deleted and re-made once the new beams are split and flagged.

-The cbpcalibrator job can make use of a script from ACES to both plot the bandpass solutions (as a function of antenna, beam and polarisation), and to smooth the bandpass table so that outlying points are interpolated over.
+The cbpcalibrator job can make use of one of two scripts developed in the commissioning team.
+The first, ``plot_caltable.py`` from ACES both plots the bandpass solutions (as a function of antenna, beam and polarisation), and smooths the bandpass table so that outlying points are interpolated over.
 This produces a second table (with ".smooth" appended to the name), which will then be applied to the science data instead of the original.
 There are a number of parameters that may be used to tweak the smoothing - this is intended to be an interim solution until this functionality is implemented in ASKAPsoft.

+The second script, ``smooth_bandpass.py``, does the smoothing of the bandpass via harmonic fitting, in a way that is robust to portions of the spectra being flagged.

+If either of these options are used, a bandpass validation script is run, producing plots that can describe the quality of the bandpass solutions.

 Finally, the bandpass solutions can be applied back to the 1934 datasets themselves.
 This will permit possible diagnostic analysis of